userver-framework/userver/scripts/docs/en/userver/caches.md

 ## Specializations for DB

 Caches over DB are caching components that use a trait structure as a template argument for customization.
-Such componenets are:
+Such components are:

 - components::MongoCache
 - components::PostgreCache